 - Import File: Lets you import a portfolio's holdings via spreadsheet.

-- Asset Sync: Our account aggregation solution lets you sync in a client's account holdings from any financial institution.
+- Asset Sync: Our account aggregation solution lets you sync in a client's account holdings from thousands of financial institutions.

 Pro Tip: Before choosing one of the above investment entry options, make sure to check our integration partner list to see if one of our integrations will work for you.
 To do so, go to Menu > Settings > Integrations in your account.